Scotty-Hudson/DotNetDataExtensions/README.md

 # DotNetDataExtensions

-## MapTo Extension
+## MapTo Extension Method

 **Description:** Maps a IDataReader or DataTable to a list of _plain old CLR objects_.
-It will also map a DataRow to a plain old CLR object.
+It will also map a DataRow to a single plain old CLR object.
 The column names to be mapped to the POCO must match (case insensitive) the names of the properties in the POCO.

-Any properties in the POCO that are DBNull or do not exist in the IDataReader, DataTable, or DataRow the POCO being mapped to; will be intialized to the default value of the properties .Net data type, with the exception of a string, which will be intailized as an empty string (can be overridden with an optional argument).
-Any columns in the IDataReader, DataTable, or DataRow that are not in the POCO will be ignored.
+Any properties in the POCO that are DBNull or do not exist in the IDataReader, DataTable, or DataRow the POCO being mapped to; will be intialized to the default value of the property's .Net data type, with the exception of a string, which will be intailized as an empty string (can be overridden with an optional argument).
+Any columns in the IDataReader, DataTable, or DataRow that are not in the POCO will be ignored by the _MapTo_ extension method.

 One can override a property's default value by passing in a default instance of the POCO intialized with default values set.
 For instance, you may want to override a null integer value from the data source to a -1 in your POCO.